AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 ---
 # Group Success Dashboard

-The Group Success Dashboard provides a more efficient and user-friendly way for admins and managers to monitor and track the progress of their teams' learning activities.
+The Group Success Dashboard offers an efficient and user-friendly way for admins and managers to monitor and track their teams' training progress.

 Group Success Dashboard offers the following: